660-747-1909

 Hypothermia in Newborn Puppies Hypothermia in puppies is low body temperature.

-rectal thermometer and weather station to monitor the temperature and humidity.
+Hypothermic pups have a four-fold increase in risk of death.
+Since a puppy cannot regulate his body temperature well until he is three weeks old, use a rectal thermometer and weather station to monitor the temperature and humidity.
 Avoid feeding until the puppy has an appropriate rectal temperature for one hour.
 If a puppy has a low body temperature, increase surface temperature and avoid use of a heat lamp due to risk of dehydration.
 A good guide to different temperatures for newborn puppies is:

 Room temperature = 75° F